Active Employees

 When will I need to enroll in Health Benefits for retirement?

-You will enroll in Health Coverage during the CSIP Retirement Process.
+You will enroll in Health Coverage during the Retirement Process.
 Your retiree health coverage becomes effective the first day of the month following your retirement effective date.
-If you are on the list to retire in 2021 then you will want to select your LA Well benefits so that you are covered until then.

 When and how do I enroll in the retiree medical and/or dental (health) plans?